yeokm1/retro-configs-apple/macbook-2008/README.md

 <img src="images/mb08-win-install-installing.png" width="500">

-This process can take a long time due to slow disk access. **Do not let the system to enter standby.** This will cause the external disk to be unmounted and fail the install.
+This process can take a long time due to slow disk access. **Do not let the system enter standby.** This will cause the external disk to be unmounted thus failing the install.

 <img src="images/mb08-win-install-restart.png" width="500">